smartdevicelink/sdl_evolution/proposals/0216-widget-support.md

 </function>
 ```

 The window ID is told to the HMI by the app using `CreateWindow`.
 If a user taps on an app icon to launch the app, the HMI activates the app sending `OnAppActivated` to SDL Core with `windowID = 0` which points to the application's main window.
+The HMI flow of widgets is independent of the flow for main windows.

+Widgets created should be stored in a list of available widgets by the HMI.
+This list should use the app icon and the window name when showing the list to a user.
+The HMI level of these widgets is `HMI_NONE` and they are not visible on the HMI.
+A user can select or deselect widgets from this list to be added to the HMI.
+This means they can be added to a widget area or to a specific widget slot (depends on HMI implementation).
+The HMI will notify Core about widgets that are select to be part of the HMI using `OnAppActivated` with the widget's window ID.

-If a widget becomes visible on the HMI, the HMI should also send `OnAppActivated` but this time using the widget's `windowID`.
-There could be multiple widgets presented at the same time (from one app or from multiple), which means it can be in HMI_FULL.
+Widgets that are part of the HMI are not necessarily visible to the user.
+The display of the infotainment system can present content other than widgets.
+While a widget is added to the HMI but not visible it should be in `HMI_BACKGROUND`.
+If a widget becomes visible on the HMI, the HMI should send `OnAppActivated` with the widget's window ID to move the widget to `HMI_FULL`.
+There could be multiple widgets presented at the same time (from one app or from multiple), which means multiple widgets can be in `HMI_FULL`.
+Widgets that become invisible on the HMI should be deactivated by the HMI using `OnAppDeactivated` to transit them from `HMI_FULL` to `HMI_BACKGROUD`.

 With above HMI change the HMI level transitions for main windows and widget windows can be manipulated separately and individually.
 See the chart below for clarity.